rebeccacasii/EmailTestBed-wildduck-backend/README.md

 will be compatible too but I didn't test.
 2. Other option to install node is using nvm (node version manager).
 This allow you easily switch between the nodejs versions. https://github.com/nvm-sh/nvm
 3. commands to build and run the aplication locally:
+4. If everything is ok, you can access the rest api on http://localhost:8080

 ## Install the dependencies